sfmskywalker/Orchard-Off-The-Grid/Layouts/04 - Chapter 3 - Meet The Elements.md

 So where does that leave us?

 Unless you want to display a UI element on specific pages, my advice is to not use them until Orchard unifies their Widgets and Elements story.

+#### Widgets
+This category contains all widgets as elements, which are provided by the `WidgetElementHarvester`.
+This harvester registers an element descriptor for each available widget.
+When you place a widget element onto a layout, the widget element harvester will create an actual widget content item for you and render that one on the front end.
+The created widget is not linked with any zone or layer, since it is linked with the content item containing the layout.
+When the content item is displayed, all of its elements, including widget elements, are displayed.

 ### Summary ###
 In this chapter, we got to meet all of the elements that ship with Orchard out of the box, except for one category: **Form**, which is part of the *Dynamic Forms* module and outside the scope of this book.